 Not too long ago, I met a friend for drinks at a swanky bar.
 The lights were warm and low, the seats plush, and the drinks, expensive.
 As our tongues loosened, my friend shared a sexy dream from the night before.
 While the details of her sex fantasies are fuzzy (I blame the gin), I clearly remember her shame.
 The way she apologized before sharing her sexual fantasies, whispered every word, and kept her eyes downcast.

 My friend isn’t alone in feeling unnecessary shame about her fantasies.
-It’s one of the most common secrets shared in a hushed voice by sex coaching clients, workshop attendees, and random folks I meet at networking events, bars, and the like.
+It’s one of the most common secrets shared in a hushed voiced by clients as well as random folks I meet at networking events, bars, and the like.
 Sometimes the shame stems from what happens in the fantasies.
-Other times, it’s simply having the fantasy and what that means to you—that “good girls” (and boys and people of all genders) shouldn’t want more; that your partner should fulfill all your sexual needs; that you’re broken or wrong somehow.
+Other times, it’s simply having the fantasy and what that means to you—that “good girls” (and people of all genders) shouldn’t want more; that your partner should fulfill all your sexual needs; that you’re broken or wrong somehow.

-For one, sexual fantasies can actually help you have better sex and a more intimate relationship (keep reading).
+For one, sexual fantasies can actually help you have better sex and a more intimate relationship.
 Plus there’s this glaringly obvious fact: your fantasies aren’t real.
+Perhaps most importantly, much shame is rooted in systems of oppression, power, and privilege.
+These are the same systems that centre white cis heteropatriarchy in discussions of sex and relationships.

-Your sex fantasies may or may not be things you even want to try IRL.
+Your sexual fantasies may or may not be things you even want to try IRL

-Your fantasies include things that turn you in theory—and in the safety of your own mind, you get to call all the shots.
+Your fantasies include things that turn you in theory.
+You explore them from within the safety of your own mind, where you get to call all the shots.
 Sometimes, it’s the dreaming and being in complete control of what happens that’s the most fun, sexy, and pleasurable!
 If the same thing were to actually happen IRL, with all of the messiness and variables of two or more people coming together, it could be totally different than the idealized version you have in mind.

 For example, you might hate pain IRL but love thinking about getting spanked.
 Or you’re truly madly deeply in love with your sweetie, but really enjoy meeting that sexy stranger (or coworker, friend, etc) in your dreams.

-It’s also worth mentioning that pain, fear and pleasure all come from the same part of your brain.
+It’s also worth mentioning that pain, fear, and pleasure all originate from the same part of your brain.
 So it’s easy for signals to get crossed or for something to terrify you in one situation but turn you on in another.
-Gotta love science…!

 That’s not to say sexual fantasies can’t cause issues.
 They can, specifically when:

-Because they aren’t real, anything goes.
+Because they aren’t real, anything goes!
 So let your mind wander and see what pops up.
 You might get an idea for something you do want to try with your sweetie!
-Fantasies are also great for when you’re riding solo or super distracted with a partner (other things can help with that too).
+Fantasies are also great for when you’re riding solo or super distracted with a partner.

 Some days, all you do is count the seconds until you can masturbate.
 Other times, however, you’re kinda sorta horny or bored or stressed or can’t fall asleep and figure a little loving will be a good way to take care of that.